cf73/humanity/content/collections/books/the-world-ending-fire-2019-4-4-on-goodreads.md

         type: hardBreak
       -
         type: text
-        text: 'With grace and conviction, Wendell Berry shows that we simply cannot afford to succumb to the mass-produced madness that drives our global economy―the natural world will not allow it.'
+        text: 'With grace and conviction, Wendell Berry shows that we simply cannot afford to succumb to the mass-produced madness that drives our global economy  --  the natural world will not allow it.'
       -
         type: hardBreak
       -